fossxo/fossxo-gdd/source/glossary.rst

         An environment is a unique setting or location where tic-tac-toe is played.

+    FOSS
+        Acronym for Free and :term:`open-source software`.

     hand drawn
         Hand drawn is a style of line that is wavy and imprecise.

-    open source software
+    open-source software
-        Open source software is software whose source code is available for others to study, modify, and redistribute.
+        Open-source software is software whose source code is available for others to study, modify, and redistribute.

     Rust programming language